 Jonathan’s international accomplishments include first prize at the 2009 Manchester International Concerto Competition for Young Pianists; the 2013 Jean Lumb Foundation Kotcheff Family Arts Award; and the 2021 Sylva Gelber Music Foundation Award.
 He has been a guest soloist with numerous orchestras, most notably the Orpheus Chamber Orchestra in Bulgaria, Manchester Camerata, Orchestra Filarmonica di Udine, and Krakow Philharmonic Orchestra, and has also given recitals in Italy, Bulgaria, Manchester, China, Vienna, and Poland.

-An avid chamber musician, he has been invited to perform at various festivals including the Festival of the Sound in Ontario, Ottawa Chamberfest, and the Edinburgh International Festival.
+Passionate about chamber music, he has been invited to perform at various festivals including the Festival of the Sound in Ontario, Ottawa Chamberfest, and the Edinburgh International Festival.
 He has attended various summer festivals, including the Aspen Summer Music Festival, Kneisel Hall Music Festival, and the Sarasota Music Festival.

-Jonathan was a semifinalist in the 12th Dublin International Piano Competition.
+Jonathan recently received the 2rd prize at the OSM competition, performing with the Orchestre symphonique de Montréal.
+He was a semifinalist in the 12th Dublin International Piano Competition and the Fifth Maj Lind International Piano Competition.
 He participated as one of the 30 competitors in the 16th Van Cliburn International Piano Competition.